Testing battery and charging system

 Alternator

-The alternator converts mechanical energy into electrical energy.
-Other than very small parasitic losses, it only draws enough power from the crankshaft to supply the output power necessary to run the electrical system and charge the battery.
-Using an underdrive pulley will not reduce the horsepower consumed by the alternator while racing.
-When an alternator shaft is slowed, the voltage regulator simply turns up the field current until the alternator is back drawing exactly the same power it would have when turning at higher speed!
-As a matter of fact since efficiency drops with reduced rotor speeds, the alternator can draw more engine horsepower with an underdrive pulley than with a standard pulley!
+When alternator shaft speed is reduced, the voltage regulator turns up the field current.
+The regulator, as long as the shaft is spinning fast enough, increases field current and pulley torque demand until the alternator is back drawing exactly the same engine horsepower power it would have consumed turning at normal speeds!
+As a matter of fact, since efficiency often drops with reduced rotor speeds, the alternator sometimes draws more engine horsepower and run hotter with an underdrive pulley system than with standard shaft speeds!

 NEVER pull the battery cable to check the alternator.
 This very crude test method was marginally OK when we had vacuum tube car radios and point-type ignitions, but it is a very bad idea now.
 The battery stabilizes the electrical system and loads the alternator, preventing high peak voltages or voltage surges as the alternator adjusts magnetic flux to produce the same average voltage at different current demands.
 If you rev the engine up and pull a battery cable, the alternator voltage can spike up to 100 volts or higher before the alternator flux dies off enough to bring voltage back down to 14 volts or so.
 This can kill the car's computer and other expensive electrical components.
 I've seen headlights blow out when a guy opened a battery switch while an engine was revved up.
 If you hear anyone telling someone this is a way to check an alternator in a modern vehicle, stop them!

 In this case the battery charging voltage is 14.61 volts with the engine at high idle.
 14.4 volts is the gassing threshold.
-The battery will slightly gas, but not enough to be harmful, and the battery will get a quick full charge recovery after starting.
+The battery above will slightly gas, but not enough to be harmful, and the battery will get a quick full charge recovery after starting.
 14.8 would start to be a worry (there might be liquid or corrosion on the battery) and 15 volts would be a real concern, but 14.6 is fine.
 Less than 14.3 would be a "weak" alternator or regulator.
 Much less than 14.2 at a fast idle is bad wiring, bad alternator or regulator, or a bad connection or fuse link.
-Voltage should stay over 14.3 even with full load, like lights, heater blower, and everything else running.
+When running at a normal slow cruising engine RPM, the voltage across the battery terminals should stay over 14.3 volts even with full load, like lights, heater blower, and everything else, running.
 If this system was in a restored 1966 GT coupe, I would probably change the regulator to reduce maximum alternator voltage.
 This would prevent deterioration of metal around the battery from excessive charging vapors.
+It's OK in my daily driver as long as I watch the battery for purged acid deposits.

 Measuring electrical system leakage current